Grace Theological Seminary

 Grace Theological Seminary (GTS) is a conservative evangelical Christian seminary located in Winona Lake, Indiana.
 GTS is now part of Grace College & Seminary and is associated with Charis Fellowship, before 2018 known as the Fellowship of Grace Brethren Churches.
-Alva J. McClain, the first president, founded the seminary in 1937.
+Alva J. McClain, the first president, and Herman A. Hoyt, the second president, founded the seminary in 1937.
 Its mission statement is: "Grace Theological Seminary is a learning community dedicated to teaching, training, and transforming the whole person for local church and global ministry."
 The seminary received school accreditation by the North Central Association and has been awarded accreditation by the Association of Theological Schools in the United States and Canada.

 History of Grace Theological Seminary

 Grace Theological Seminary's early beginnings were from the roots of the Schwarzenau Brethren in Schwarzenau, Germany whose beliefs were Anabaptist and Pietistic.